Policy Management

 On the Policy Management page, type Policy then Ubuntu into the filter bar at the top.

-This time we are going to edit a different policy.
-Specifically related to the Build & Deploy phases. |
+This time you are going to edit a different policy for the Ubuntu package manager, specifically related to the Build & Deploy phases. |

 -